 While under-sizing is a problem, over-sizing can be just as damaging.
 It’s a common misconception that bigger is always better, but an oversized generator is inefficient.
 It will run at a low load, burning more fuel than necessary per kilowatt produced and potentially leading to premature wear and tear on the engine.
 On the other hand, a generator that’s too small can overheat, damage your connected equipment, and fail to provide enough power for critical safety systems.
 The goal is to find the sweet spot.
 Proper sizing ensures your generator runs efficiently, saves you money on fuel, and protects both the generator and your valuable equipment during a commercial generator installation.

-Forgetting Local Codes and Future Growth Plans
+Mistake #3: Ignoring Local Codes and Future Growth

 A generator is a long-term investment, so you need to think beyond your immediate needs.
 Is your business planning to expand in the next five years?
 Will you be adding new equipment or facilities?
 Factoring in future growth ensures your generator can keep up with your success.
 At the same time, you can’t ignore local regulations.
 Every municipality has specific codes regarding generator placement, noise levels, and electrical connections.
 Failing to comply can result in fines and installation delays.
 Working with a local expert who understands the requirements in your service areas is the best way to ensure your installation is fully compliant from day one.